-Until 2008 he was full professor of economics and history of economic thought at ISEG, Technical University of Lisbon.
-He collaborates with several foreign universities as visiting or advisory professor.
+Until 2008 he was full professor of economics and history of economic thought at ISEG, University of Lisbon.
+He collaborates with several foreign universities as visiting professor.
 He is author and editor of several books on the Portuguese history of economic thought from a comparative perspective, with special emphasis on the study of the processes of diffusion and assimilation of economic ideas.
 His historical essays combine multidisciplinary approaches with contributions from economics, sociology and political science.
 His research interests also include economic history and methodology of economics.

-He has published articles in the main peer reviewed and ISI or Scopus journals in his field of research, namely The European Journal of the History of Economic Thought, History of Political Economy, Journal of the History of Economic Thought, History of Economic Ideas, Journal of Socio- Economics, History of European Ideas, Studies in the History and Philosophy of Science, Revista de História Económica - Journal of Iberian and Latin American Economic History and Financial History Review.
+He has published articles in the main peer reviewed and WoS or Scopus journals in his field of research, namely The European Journal of the History of Economic Thought, History of Political Economy, Journal of the History of Economic Thought, History of Economic Ideas, Journal of Socio- Economics, History of European Ideas, Studies in the History and Philosophy of Science, Revista de História Económica - Journal of Iberian and Latin American Economic History and Financial History Review.
 He has also articles published in the main history and social sciences journals published in Portugal and Brazil, namely Análise Social, Ler História, e-journal of Portuguese History, Tempo and Revista Brasileira de História.

 His recent publications in English include:

 ▪ The Reduced Impact of Impact Factors on the History of Economics Community. Œconomia, 2021, Vol. 11:3, 497-508.